gheniablaamd/ROCm_Documentation/ROCm_Tools/rocblas.rst

 **Functions supported**

-A list of exported functions from rocblas can be found on the wiki
+A list of exported functions from rocblas can be found on the wiki.

 rocBLAS interface examples
 ****************************